ohhi-vn/location_simulator/README.md

 end
 ```

-If you need to modify source please go to [Github](https://github.com/ohhi-vn/location_simulator) and clone repo.
+If you need to modify source please go to [Github](https://github.com/ohhi-vn/location_simulator) and clone repo or contribute our repo.

 ## Guide